odoo/documentation/content/developer/howtos/website_themes/setup.rst

 Install
 =======

-There are multiple ways to :doc:`install Odoo <../../../administration/install/install>`, depending on the intended use case.
-This documentation assumes you use the :ref:`source install <setup/install/source>` (running Odoo from the source code), which is best suited for Odoo designers and developers.
+There are multiple ways to :doc:`install Odoo <../../../administration/install>`, depending on the intended use case.
+This documentation assumes you use the :doc:`source install
+<../../../administration/install/source>` (running Odoo from the source code), which is best suited
+for Odoo designers and developers.

 Databases